18F/gcp-appengine-template/DEVSECOPS.md

     or get a P-ATO for
     this project.
 There seem to be some interesting oscal/opencontrol things that would fill this need, but it's feeling a bit unformed right now.
+  * Logs are retained with this schedule:
+    * Admin Activity audit logs 400 days
+    * Data Access audit logs  30 days
+    * System Event audit logs 400 days
+    * Access Transparency logs  400 days
+    * Logs other than audit logs or Access Transparency logs  30 days
-  * We need to look at how long logs in Stackdriver are retained.
-We may need to set up a storage bucket for log archival and automate that process.
+    We may need to set up a storage bucket for log archival and automate that process, if this retention is not enough.
   * We only just got dev/staging/prod environments provisioned for us, so we have not yet implemented the full separated environments yet.
 Right now, all environments get deployed to our "pilot" GCP project.
 This should be fixed soon, but it means that some of the